jikpi/sfisum-rs-test/README.md

 # Program for Smart Generation and Verification of File Checksums

 The original concept written in rust.
+Replaced with implementation in C#.

 ## Key features: